 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.” - Romans 12:19

 Sin is anything that is contrary to God's character and nature.
 Sin is a violation of who God is.
-Some people think of the Ten Commandments as a set of arbitrary rules God imposes on humanity.
+Some people think of the Ten Commandments as a set of arbitrary rules imposed by God on humanity.
 However, far from being arbitrary, the Ten Commandments are a summary description of God's character.
-They describe God, and because we are made in the image of God, they describe who we should be.
+They describe God, and because we are made in the image of God (Genesis 1:21-27), they describe who we should be.

 Sin cannot exist in the presence of God.
 That means that anything that violates, opposes, or does not perfectly conform with the character of God, cannot exist in the presence of God.
 That is justice.
 If you, as one of God's image bearers, act or think in a way that is contrary to the character of God, you are excluded from the presence of God.
 (We commonly refer to being in the presence of God as being in heaven.)